 Attention students: SOS is currently operating under public health restrictions due to COVID-19.
 Each upcoming class’s formats are evaluated based on current and anticipated Health Protection Condition.
-Class 21C is planned to be a test of hybrid virtual and residence formats.
-This means that most students will experience our Virtual in Resident-Remote (VIR-R) format and SOS will host a smaller number of students for a modified virtual and in-residence experience that complies with public health restrictions.
-Class 21D is currently scheduled to operate the same as 21C.
-Check back later for updates on our plans for classes beyond 21D.
+Class 21D is split between virtual and in-residence formats.
+This means that most students will experience our Virtual in Resident-Remote (VIR-R) format, and SOS will host a smaller number of students for an in-residence experience that complies with public health restrictions.
+Class 21E is currently scheduled to operate the same as 21D.
+Check back later for updates on our plans for classes beyond 21E.

 Squadron Officer School is built around our “LEAD to Prevail” curriculum.
 LEAD stands for Leadership Experience and Attribute Development.
 LEAD to Prevail curriculum challenges students to meet the CSAF’s vision to “Accelerate Change or Lose.”